shawnkoh/STRESS/README.md

 This was a ***monstrous mistake***.

-I built GlueKit entirely based off GameplayKit's API specs, then built Peggle around it.
+I built GlueKit entirely based off GameplayKit's API specs, then built Stress around it.

 It was a constant exercise in frustration as it was really hard to tell where exactly the updates were coming from - in GameplayKit, a component can be updated via its entity, the component itself or a ComponentSystem.

 Turns out, GameplayKit is actually a half-assed ECS framework.
 Heck, its not even ECS.
 It's more like EC with their "S" being ComponentSystems which are almost nothing like Systems!

-I ended up having to scrap all my work with GameplayKit and Peggle, and restarted with a design based off Unity's ECS.
+I ended up having to scrap all my work with GameplayKit and Stress, and restarted with a design based off Unity's ECS.

 #### Technical Debt: Unity ECS Archetype